-Lakhimpur Kheri: UP Police say that killing of farmers was a pre-planned conspiracy
+Lakhimpur Kheri: UP Police say that killing of farmers was a conspiracy

 The court has summoned the 13 accused on Tuesday.

-Farmer bodies have alleged that a vehicle belonging to Ashish Mishra had run over protestors.
 The Union minister’s son was arrested on October 9.
 The arrest came a day after the Supreme Court said that it was not satisfied with the steps taken by the Uttar Pradesh government in the investigation.

-The Union minister’s son was charged under Indian Penal Code sections 279 (rash driving), 338 (causing grievous hurt by act endangering life or personal safety of others) and 304(a) (causing death by negligence).
+He was charged under Indian Penal Code sections 279 (rash driving), 338 (causing grievous hurt by act endangering life or personal safety of others) and 304(a) (causing death by negligence).